autophagy/mainframe/README.md

     - ~~Buffer Overflow~~
     - ~~Packet Sniffer~~
     - ~~Voice Cracker~~

 - ~~Implement subroutine tutorial screens~~

 - Link up the subroutines to the main screen and implement lives (proxies), game over & game win states

+- Ensure all of the subroutines are repeatable - variable initalisation is not dependent on constructor

 - Clean up code + generalise common functions